 Here are some tips to help readers shift their mindset towards one of learning and growth…

 - Believe in yourself, and in the fact that you can change.

-- Don’t see abilities as something that needs to be proved, but see them as a starting point for your development
+- Don’t see abilities as something that needs to be proven, but see them as a starting point for your development.

 - Choose the more difficult task over the easy one and challenge yourself all the time.